swiftlang/swift-evolution/proposals/nnnn-isolated-conformances.md

 }
 ```

 This `parallelContains` function can send values of type `Element` to another isolation domain, and from there call the `Equatable.==` function.
 If the conformance to `Equatable` is isolated, this would violate the data race safety guarantees.
-Therefore, this proposal specifies that an isolation conformance cannot be used in conjunction with a `Sendable` conformance:
+Therefore, this proposal specifies that an isolated conformance cannot be used in conjunction with a `Sendable` conformance:

 ```swift
 @MainActor